Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: theory in 1+1 dimensions

 where the $A(m_R,Z_R)$ parameter depends on the renormalized mass $m_R$ and the field renormalization constant $Z_R$, while the $B(\lambda_R,Z_R)$ parameter also depends on the renormalized coupling $\lambda_R$.
 In a more general case, higher order and logarithmic terms could also be included in the effective potential, however, in this case, this simple functional form is enough, especially in the large $J$ region where we are mostly interested in.
 Using this general form for the effective potential makes it possible to make a robust fit to the whole range of the obtained $J(\langle \phi \rangle)$ points through the following parametrization:

 in which case the minima of the potential can be expressed using the fitted $(a,b)$ parameters as:

-where in the non-broken phase we will have $b>0$, while in the broken phase $b<0$.
-Using the Ansatz in Eq.~\ref{eq:J5} will correspond to the 'Maxwell construction' of the potential in the case of the $\phi^4$ theory due to its symmetry, therefore, a good choice to study the phase transition points of the theory.
+where in the nonbroken phase we will have $b>0$, while in the broken phase $b<0$.
+Using the Ansatz in Eq.~\ref{eq:J5} will correspond to the Maxwell construction of the potential in the case of the $\phi^4$ theory due to its symmetry, therefore, a good choice to study the phase transition points of the theory.
 The full form of $V_{eff}(m_R,Z_R,\lambda_R)$ would also make it possible to extract the other renormalized parameters like $\lambda_R$ and $Z_R$, if $m_R$ is known from, e.g., studying the momentum space correlator at small $p^2$, or by fitting the exponential decay of the coordinate space correlators at large (Euclidean) times.

 In Fig.~\ref{fig:PH1} and in Fig.~\ref{fig:PH2}, two examples are shown for the unbroken and for the broken phase, respectively, where on the left side the obtained $J(\langle \phi \rangle)$ points (by using the RBF approximation) and the corresponding fit using Eq.~\ref{eq:J6} are shown.
-In both cases the middle plots show the mean squared errors (MSE) for different $(a,b)$ combinations in the form of $MSE(b)_a$ ($b$ dependent MSE for fixed $a$ parameters), where the curve that contains the global minimum is also shown, from which the fitted parameters can be extracted.
-Finally, the plots on the right show the obtained effective potentials that correspond to the extracted parameters.
+In both cases the right side plots show the mean squared errors (MSE) for different $(a,b)$ combinations.